Space Allocation and Management Policy

 - Periodic reallocations of space will be necessary to meet changing University priorities and variations in user demand.

-- Requests for the allocation of space and/or the re-designation of type or function of existing space will be subject to the approval of the Head, Information Management, Space & Timetabling and FIAC where applicable.
+- Requests for the allocation of space and/or the re-designation of type or function of existing space will be subject to the approval of the Head, Information Management, Space and Timetabling and Estate Advisory Committee where applicable.

 - The University must be equitable in its allocation of space across all campuses and organisational areas.
 In doing so, it must demonstrate consistency in its allocation of space by using space guidelines as the basis for any deliberations in determining the space to be allocated to achieve a work place/learning place solution.